ianhampton/Tealium-WordPress-Plugin/tealium/readme.txt

 To install:

-* Install from the Wordpress plugin repository, or copy to your wp-content/plugins folder.
+* Install from the WordPress plugin repository, or copy to your wp-content/plugins folder.
-* Enable through the plugins section within Wordpress.
+* Enable through the plugins section within WordPress.
 * Enter your account/profile/environment settings into 'Tealium Settings' under Settings in the admin menu.
 * That's it!